 In 2012,Chances Dances expanded the Critical Fierceness Grant to include the Mark Aguhar Memorial Grant, which seeks to fund projects by queer woman-identified and trans-feminine artists of color.
 The Mark Aguhar Memorial Grant supports feminine-spectrum queer artists of color with financial assistance of up to $1000.
 Chances Dances is proud to provide both these opportunities for personal exploration, community development and radical change through art.

 CLICK HERE TO DOWNLOAD THE APPLICATION.
-The next deadline is December 31st, 2012.
+Deadlines are always on July 31st and December 31st of each year.
 Email chances.dances[at]gmail[dot]com for more information.

 About The Critical Fierceness Grant